wking/swc-boot-camps/ScientificPython.md

 `larray` and `rarray` are not lists but N-dimensional array, or ```ndarray```s.

-Let's calculate the dot product:
+Let's calculate the dot product. `dot` is *polymorphic* so can take either Python lists or NumPy arrays as arguments:

     np.dot(larray, rarray)